dheerajinampudi/dheerajinampudi.com/src/data/about.md

 # Intro

-- I am a Math graduate from University of Manchester.
-Responsible for developing the analytics engine propellor.ai.
+- Hello!
+My name is Dheeraj and I enjoy building things on AWS.
+My interest in AWS started, when i ran a matlab simulation on EC2 in 2014 at University of Manchester when working on Master Thesis.
+- Fast-forward to today, and I’ve had the privilege of working at a Fitness company on developing algorithms, running analytics
+, working as a data scientist and now as a CTO of an analytics product called Propellor.
 - At Propellor, We use around 42+ AWS services to keep our system up and running.
 - I am a certified AWS solution architect as well.
-- Prior to that I worked as a Data Scientist at Thinkbumblebee Analytics (parent company of propellor) where I worked on 16+ different data science project in different domain industries such QSR, IoT, Social media and Retail.
+- As a Data Scientist, I worked on 16+ different data science project in different domain industries such QSR, IoT, Social media and Retail.
 - I also worked as a product manager and associate engineer at Stratfit where I learned product development and algoritm development for real use cases like fitness tracking and prediction.
 - Images below summarize my role in a nutshell.
 Scary but true